sybert1ger/frc-programming/courses/CSE1240/1-Robotics/3-ControlSystems.md

 Regulating devices are speed controllers, relays, breakout boards, etc. They take a signal from the processor and do something about it - usually controlling the flow of electricity to an actuator.

 Using programming, we can control these regulating devices.
-To you as the programmer, forgetting about the actual mechanisms used to control the robot is dangerous.
-Remember at all times that you are in control of the system.
+Very rarely will you directly change output of an actuator.